-For experiments that require an output trigger to be sent at the beginning or at the end of the data acquisition, the trigger option Trigger Out on function Start/End can be used.
-Fig. 18 shows the design, LAS AF user interface, and result of such an experiment.
+For experiments that require an output trigger sent at the beginning or at the end of the data acquisition, the trigger option Trigger OUT on Function Start/End can be used.
+Figure 18 shows the design, LAS AF user interface, and result of such an experiment.